-With the exception of law enforcement delays that satisfy the requirements under 45 C.F.R. § 164.412 or as otherwise required by applicable Privacy Laws, Supplier agrees to report to RRD any Breach of Personal Information or Unsecured PHI without unreasonable delay and in no case later than five (5) calendar days after Discovery of a Breach in accordance with 45 C.F.R. § 164.410.
+With the exception of law enforcement delays that satisfy the requirements under 45 C.F.R. § 164.412 or as otherwise required by applicable Privacy Laws, Supplier agrees to report to RRD any Breach of Personal Information or PHI without unreasonable delay and in no case later than three (3) calendar days after Discovery of a Breach in accordance with 45 C.F.R. § 164.410.
 Supplier’s notification of a Breach under this section shall include, to the extent known:

 Supplier shall provide any additional information concerning the Breach as reasonably requested by RRD.
 Supplier will also assist and cooperate with RRD with any necessary or appropriate disclosures and other investigative, remedial and monitoring measures as a result of the Breach, including but not limited to notification to affected individuals or regulating authorities as may be required by law.
 At the direction of RRD, Supplier shall provide such notifications in accordance with the Breach Notification Rule and applicable state law and/or pay for the reasonable and actual costs associated with RRD’s provision of those notifications, any remediation, and RRD’s legal fees.